 All right, less than five minutes late… OK, ten minutes.
 This one is hard because my entire life is utterly disorganized right now.
 I try to mask the symptoms, but it’s hard when random items fall out of the van doors every time they’re opened.
 When I routinely show up places without essentials like diapers and baby’s other sock.
 Life would be so much easier if there weren’t that insane dash to find the missing shoe or car keys Every.
 Single.
 Time I leave the house.
 And yes, I’ve tried tricking myself by setting my clocks ahead.
 It doesn’t work.

 Somehow wearing clothing that suggests “I just finished exercising” makes us feel somewhat accomplished.
 Nobody likes a sloppy ponytail and old sneakers more than I do.
-But for 2018, why not raise the bar a bit and reserve the yoga pants for just around the house?
+But this year, why not raise the bar a bit and reserve the yoga pants for just around the house?

 And if performing a Mister Rogers-like clothing change doesn’t exactly fit into your soccer mom schedule, you can always try yoga dress pants.
 Yes, these exist.
 I’m halfway between thinking this is a brilliant product, and wondering if it’s barely a step above the pajama jeans phase.
 Either way, it counts as another resolution!